 Visible plastics in the world’s oceans and waterways represent only a fraction of all plastic in the environment.
 Visible debris breaks down into microplastics, particles of less than 1 mm that are invisible to the naked eye.
 These particles attract pollutants in the water (such as PCBs, DDT and flame retardants) and are then ingested by animals.
 Little is known about the volume and distribution of microplastics in the water because no measurement solution currently exists.

 Draper is developing the world’s first underwater real-time microplastic sensing system for ocean, river and watershed measurement in partnership with the U.S. Environmental Protection Agency, which will ultimately be made widely available via open-sourcing.
 This work has been funded to-date by the Wallace Research Foundation, with a supplement from Patagonia.
+Learn more from the Draper experts here.

 On October 4, 2018, Draper hosted a workshop in Cambridge, MA entitled Microplastics — A Path Forward to Action.
 This workshop convened an international assembly of experts to assess the current state of knowledge on microplastics in the environment and to develop a path forward around measurement, management, and mitigation of microplastics in the environment with an emphasis on the ocean.